UBC-MDS/text_processing_util_mds24/README.md

 ```

+## Documentation

+The official documentation for this package is hosted on Read the Docs: https://text-processing-util-mds24.readthedocs.io/en/latest/.

 ## Ecosystem
 This package is intended to clean and transform texts into different representations to feed into machine learning algorithms.
 Scikit-learn and Keras provide similar functionalities.